 Regina Zurbano EdD ’11, House Principal, Santa Monica-Malibu Unified School District

 Pathways to Superintendent & CMO Leadership

 Becoming a Superintendent or leading a Charter Management Organization requires extensive experience and demonstrated areas of success.
 This panel includes veteran and new organizational leaders who will discuss their respective roles, and the career paths that prepared them for these demanding positions.

-Rudy Castruita EdD ’82, Professor of Clinical Education, USC Rossier School of Education
+Rudy Castruita EdD ’82, Irving R. and Virginia Archer Melbo Chair in Education Administration, USC Rossier School of Education

 Mark Johnson Ed ’11, Superintendent, Fountain Valley Unified School District

 Catherine Kawaguchi EdD ’14, Superintendent, Sulphur Springs Union School District